 - a general feeling of ill-health,

 Once you have been infected with a particular influenza virus you usually become immune to it.
-You can also acquire immunity by being vaccinated.
-However, the virus circulating changes from year to year so immunity tends to last only for one season.
-That is why people who are recommended to be immunised need to receive their injection every autumn.
+This means that the defense system of the body prevents you from falling ill again from the same influenza virus.
+You can also get immune to a particular influenza virus by being vaccinated.
+However, the circulating influenza virus changes from year to year and the vaccine protection wanes.
+Therefore the immunity tends to last only for one winter.
+That is why people who are recommended influenza vaccination need to be vaccinated every year before the influenza starts spreading.

 WHO SHOULD BE VACCINATED?